info & faq

 Are you an ethical business?

 Absolutely yes!
-We’ve only one planet so we need to take care of it..
+I recognise we’ve only one planet so we need to take care of it.
 In my home & work life I take care to reduce my impact on the environment where possible.
-To this end I work pretty much paper free in my photography business; apart from the prints, and albums.
+To this end I work pretty much paper free in my photography business; apart from the prints, and albums obvs!
 These I source from labs and album suppliers with solid eco-credentials.
 I recycle diligently (honest), & we’re lucky enough to have a garden in London so we grow as much of our food as possible in it.
-I don’t own a car so tend to travel to weddings via public transport where practical.
-I have a most excellent photography wheelie case, and a cargo trailer for my bike so you never know I might even turn up on that!
+Plus I don’t own a car so tend to travel to weddings via public transport where practical.
+I have a most excellent photography wheelie case, and a neat cargo trailer for my bike so I may even be one of a very few pedal powered wedding photographers!

 Tell me more about the 'portrait' photos of the newlyweds.